akramalex/DietDive/README.md

 4- Complex Community Features

-* Features such as discussion boards or community chat should be postponed to future phases.
+* Features such as discussion boards or community chats should be postponed to future phases.
 For now, commenting and liking are sufficient for user interaction.

 5- Interactive Diet Tools